Coleman, Alberta: History

-In 1903, a new townsite was laid out a few kilometres west of Blairmore, to service a new coal mine operated by the International Coal and Coke Company.
-Initial names of Paulson's Camp or McGillivray Hill were rejected by the post office, settling on Coleman (after the mother's maiden name of the president and mine owner A. C. Flumerfelt's wife, Ada, and the middle name of his youngest daughter, Norma Coleman Flumerfelt).
+In 1903, a new townsite was laid out a few kilometres west of Blairmore, to service new coal mines operated by the International Coal and Coke Company and McGillivray mining operation.
+The post office rejected a proposal to name it Paulson's Camp or McGillivray Hill.
+Coleman (the maiden name of the mother of president and mine owner A. C. Flumerfelt's wife, Ada, and the middle name of his youngest daughter, Norma Coleman Flumerfelt) was accepted.
 Coleman was incorporated as a village on 11 January 1904.
 It then incorporated as a town on 10 September 1910.

 A feature of Coleman was the mine's 100 (later 216) coke ovens located at it outskirts, which operated from 1906 to 1952.
 The town grew rapidly, surpassing its neighbour Blairmore as the largest in the region.
 Coleman had an opera house from 1908 until it burned down in 1948.

 Coleman persevered through strikes (1911 and 1932), floods (1923 and 1942), and fires (1948).
 As the coal mines in the region gradually closed, Coleman's commercial importance waned in favour of Blairmore.
 On 3 November 1978, the Government of Alberta passed the Crowsnest Pass Municipal Unification Act, which led to the formal amalgamation of the Town of Coleman with the Village of Bellevue, the Town of Blairmore, the Village of Frank, and Improvement District (ID) No. 5 on 1 January 1979.

 Coleman's coal mining heritage is evident in its several historic buildings, a regional museum, the ruins of its coal plant and coke ovens, several nearby abandoned mines, and the "biggest piggy bank in the world" made from a 36 in gauge air driven thermos bottle mine locomotive.
 Much of the downtown section now forms the Coleman National Historic Site.